n-elie7/alu-shell/permissions/README.md

 This is command  that adds execution permission to the owner, the group owner and the other users, to the file hello.
 ## chmod 007 hello command
 This command set user and group with no permission and set others with all permissions in hello file.
+## chmod 753 hello command
+This command that sets the mode of the file hello to -rwxr-x-wx